-The Sustainability Board informs the Executive Board about current developments several times a year.
-Last year, we developed a policy that regulates the handling of animals and the procurement of animal raw materials.
-Ingredients and flavors based on chicken raw materials account for the largest share of Symrise's sales volume.
-We have therefore developed an animal welfare policy for poultry, especially chickens, as the first building block.
-It lays down clear minimum requirements for housing and rearing, transport and slaughter.
-The policy also provides for regular inspections of operations, continuous improvement of livestock production and an annual progress report.
-We intend to procure 100% of our chicken-based raw material supplies in the USA by 2023 and in Europe by 2026 from sustainable sources.
-Since there are no globally aligned standards for animal welfare, Symrise works with the internationally respected animal welfare organization "Compassion in World Farming" (CIWF) to quickly implement its policy in the supply chain.
+The Sustainability Board briefs the Executive Board several times per year on current developments.
+We are currently developing an animal welfare policy that governs the treatment of animals and the sourcing of animal raw materials.
+Ingredients and flavors based on raw materials made from chicken represent the largest share of animal intermediate products in terms of volume at Symrise.
+Therefore, as an initial component, we have developed a specific animal welfare policy in the area of poultry, particularly chickens.
+It includes clear minimum requirements for care, breeding, transport and slaughter.
+The policy also provides for regular inspections of farms, continuous improvement of the conditions under which livestock is kept and an annual progress report.
+For example, we want to source our chicken-based raw materials in Europe from sustainable sources by 2026.
+Since there are no uniform internationally recognized standards for animal welfare, Symrise is working with the internationally highly respected animal welfare organization Compassion in World Farming (CIWF) to achieve a rapid implementation of its policy in the supply chain.